Skip to Content Skip to Footer

 The intention of adding open access resources is to compliment and augment purchased resources.
 Open access resources will be selected for inclusion based on the same criteria as purchased content and the following criteria:

-• The title is an exact duplicate of an existing physical title owned by the Library
+• The title is an exact duplicate of an existing physical title owned by the library

 • The title supplements or replaces a physical title that was previously selected for inclusion in the collection